melonproject-archive/documentation/chapters/factory.md

 #### Description

-This contract manages and executes the orderly creation of a new water<b>melon</b> fund, linking all aspects of components, settings, routings and permissions.
+This contract manages and executes the orderly creation of a new Melon fund, linking all aspects of components, settings, routings and permissions.
 &nbsp;

 #### Inherits from